google/WebFundamentals/src/content/en/tools/chrome-devtools/speed/get-started.md

 Your report says that enabling text compression is one of the top opportunities for improving the page's performance.

+Text compression is when you reduce, or compress, the size of a text file before sending it over the network.
+Kind of like how you might zip a folder before emailing it to reduce its size.

 Before you enable compression, here are a couple of ways you can manually check whether text resources are compressed.